cosminbucur/sda-course/extra/concepts/java-core/java advanced.md

-### oop (object oriented programming)
+### oop (object-oriented programming)

-1. use drawio (https://www.draw.io/) and create "building blocks" with concepts for the following topics
+1. use diagrams.net (https://www.diagrams.net/) and create "building blocks" with concepts for the following topics

         git